aare-mikael/Pokedex/README.md

-## About:
+## About

-A project for my personal improvement in React, Typescript, Next.js and GraphQL, fetching and presenting Pokemon-data like a Pokedex.
+A project for my personal improvement in React, Typescript, Next.js and GraphQL.

 ## Getting started: